State and Statute: Connecticut, Gen. Stats. §§ 17a-101 et seq.

 Clergy Privilege: No reference.

-Penalty for Knowingly Failing to Report: Failure to report is a Class A misdemeanor or Class E felony under specific circumstances, with a fine of not less than $500 nor more than $2,500.
+Penalty for Knowingly Failing to Report: Failure to report is a Class A misdemeanor or Class E felony under specific circumstances.
 Interfering with making of a report is a Class D felony.
 [17a-101a(b)(1)(2)]

-Immunity for Inaccurate Report: "Any person, institution or agency which, in good faith, makes … the report … shall be immune from any liability, civil or criminal, which might otherwise be incurred or imposed … Any person who is alleged to have knowingly made a false report of child abuse or neglect … shall be referred to the office of the Chief State's Attorney for purposes of a criminal investigation. … Any person who knowingly makes a false report of child abuse or neglect … shall be fined not more than $2,000 or imprisoned not more than one year or both."
+Immunity for Inaccurate Report: “Any person, institution or agency which, in good faith, makes … the report … shall be immune from any liability, civil or criminal, which might otherwise arise from or be related to the actions taken pursuant to this subsection… Any person who is alleged to have knowingly made a false report of child abuse or neglect … shall be referred to the office of the Chief State’s Attorney for purposes of a criminal investigation. … Any person who knowingly makes a false report of child abuse or neglect … shall be fined not more than $2,000 or imprisoned not more than one year or both.”
 [17a-101e(b)(c)(d)]

 Disclosure of Mandatory Reporter’s Identity: Reporter’s identity not to be disclosed without written consent, except to certain parties, or when a court determines reasonable cause the reporter knowingly made a false report.
 [17a-28(g)(1) and 17a-28(f)]